robtandy/datafusion-distributed-experiment/README.md

                               └──────────┬───────────┘
 ```

-Then, the delegate communicates its actor colleagues how does the next stage look like:
+Then, the delegate communicates to its actor colleagues what the next stage looks like:
 ```
                              next stage                 next stage
                         actors: [10.0.0.25]        actors: [10.0.0.25]